 Chicken Mushrooms are one of the best beginner mushrooms, because they are very easy to find and identify, plus there aren’t any look-a-likes that will make you sick.
 Oh and they taste like tender, juicy chicken breast!
 You only want to eat the tender parts of the mushroom, when young it will be most of the ‘leaf’ as they get older it’s just the outer edge.

-Here’s some photos of the Chicken of the Woods Mushrooms (aka Chicken Mushrooms) that we’ve harvested over the years:
+Here’s some photos of the clusters of Chicken of the Woods Mushrooms (aka Chicken Mushrooms) that we’ve harvested over the years:

 Many times, during ideal growing conditions, you can find more chicken mushrooms than you can eat.
-Whole dead trees will be covered with them.
+Whole dead trees & tree trunks will be covered with them.
+The host tree may reproduce for multiple years from June through November, weather permitting throughout eastern North America (and parts of Europe)

 - 1 large Onion thinly sliced